genemine/CrossIsoFun/README.md

 - `iso_gene.txt` records the mapping relationships between isoforms and genes in the testinging set.
 - `train_isoform_list.txt` lists the isoforms used as testing samples

-['./data_demo/output/'](./data_demo/output/) is the directory used for storing the output file `iso_score.txt`.
-Specifically, `iso_score.txt` will be a matrix (m &times; n) where each row corresponds to an isoform and each column corresponds to a GO term (function), e.g. the entry X<sub>ij in this matrix is defined as the predicted probability of the isoform i being annotated to the GO term j.
+['./data_demo/output/'](./data_demo/output/) is the directory used to store the output file `iso_score.txt`.
+Specifically, `iso_score.txt` is a matrix containing the prediction scores obtained from CrossIsoFun.
+Each row of the matrix corresponds to an isoform and each column corresponds to a GO term (function). e.g. X<sub>ij</sub> is defined as the predicted probability that isoform i is annotated to the GO term j.

 ## 6. Contact
 If any questions, please do not hesitate to contact me at: